TL;DR

 Often described by financial experts as the most essential protection policy of all, Income Protection is your financial helmet, protecting your most valuable asset: your ability to earn a living.

-- What it does: If you are unable to work due to any illness or injury (not just a "critical" one), this policy pays you a regular, monthly, tax-free income.
+- What it does: If you are unable to work due to any illness or injury (not just a "critical" one), this policy pays you a regular, monthly, potentially tax-efficient income.
 It continues to pay until you can return to work, the policy term ends (usually at retirement), or you pass away.

 - Who needs it: Every working adult.
-Whether you're employed or self-employed, if your household relies on your monthly paycheque to function, you need to protect it.
+Whether you're employed or self-employed, if your household relies on your monthly paycheque to function, you may need to protect it.

 - How it Works: